toddkitta/CortanaIntelligenceSuiteWorkshopManual/04 Exercise 4 - Operationalize ML Scoring with Azure ML and Data Factory.md

 1. Click on the **New pipeline**.

     ![Screenshot](images/create_azure_ml_predictive_pipeline_1.png)
 1. In the new window, be sure change the JSON file to match the following or copy the below JSON text and paste into the browser window.
-You can also copy this from **Listing 4** in [http://aka.ms/adfcode](http://aka.ms/adfcode).

     ```json
     {